t-neumann/palantir/README.md

 What is it?
 -----------

 It is a deployable Maven 3 project compliant with Java EE6 on [WildFly AS 9.x](http://wildfly.org/downloads/).
-It includes a persistence unit connecting to a MySql datasource with processed count data and transformations from experiments such as RNA-seq and Screens.
+It includes a persistence unit connecting to a MySQL datasource with processed count data and transformations from experiments such as RNA-seq and Screens.
 The JSF front-end lets you conveniently browse the data and add metainformation such as sample annotations, screen candidate selection and comments, as well as grouping data into experiments.

 System requirements